jbreckmckye/hexo-theme-octo/README.md

 ## Theme options:

-Change the way your blog works by editing your `/themes/octo/_config.yml` file:
+Change the way your blog works by editing your `/themes/octo/_config.yml` file.

+If you don't have a `_config.yml` file, that's because you need to first copy it from `_config-example.yml`.

 ```yaml
 # Page language (html attribute)